groupgets/kimchi-micro/index.md

 layout: home
 ---

-The kimχ micro an open hardware embedded SBC for the NXP i.MX8M Mini Application processor.
+The kimχ micro is an open hardware single board computer for the NXP i.MX8M Mini Application processor.

 ![kimchi-pcb-front](images/kimchi-front.jpg)